 Servers – Is Encrypt.me P2P compatible?

-As for P2P, Encrypt.Me does allow torrenting.
+As for P2P, Encrypt.Me does allow torrenting in UK.
 However, this provider makes it very clear that they will cooperate with law enforcement agencies concerning any illegal activity.
 In fact, here’s a short snippet from their policies page:

 “We are subject to federal, state, and local laws and we will absolutely uphold them.

 Should it ever become necessary to respond to a legal request, we will do so.
 We will always strive to both protect our users and uphold the law of the land.”